 • I quote prices in Sri Lankan Rupees (LKR) as well as € and $.
 When we were in Sri Lanka (February 2017), €1 was around 160LKR and $1 was around 150LKR.
 As the exchange rate varies this may be different now.

 • I spent almost a full month in Sri Lanka, 26 days to be exact.
 In total, we spent 182.000LKR/€1144/$1222, which comes down to an average of 7000LKR/€44/$47 a day for us as a couple.

-• My trip started and ended in Colombo (well, Negombo airport to be precise), I will add the itinerary to the blog as soon as possible.
+• My trip started and ended in Colombo (well, Negombo airport to be precise), you can find our 1 month itinerary here.

 Cost to travel Sri Lanka: our average daily budget

 2. Transportation: 6% of daily costs

 4. Paid activities: 13% of daily costs